 2. User Agreements Form

 Part 1: Cyber-Safety Agreement

 Please read this page carefully to check that you understand your responsibilities under this agreement.

 The measures to ensure the cyber-safety of Plympton International College are based on our core values: responsibility, respect, innovation and excellence.
-To assist us in enhancing learning through the safe use of information and communication technologies (ICTs), we request this document be read and to submit the online Cyber-Safety User Agreements Form using your (caregiver’s) e-mail address.
+To assist us in enhancing learning through the safe use of information and communication technologies (ICTs), we request this document be read and submitted online using your (caregiver’s) e-mail address.

-It is Department for Education and college policy that all students and their parents/caregivers submit the Cyber-Safety & User Agreements before using devices at the College.
+It is Department for Education and college policy that all students and their parents/caregivers submit the Information Technology Policy & User Agreements before using devices at the College.
 All students must have submitted this form in order be able to use the college ICT equipment, wireless network and their own personal devices.